VampirkoOrus/Cardsauce-no-on-card-credits/README.md

 Once you've installed both lovely and Steammodded, download the latest release zip file and put the folder inside it in your Balatro Mods folder (`%APPDATA%/Balatro/Mods`).
 That's it!

-**NOTE:** If you are downloading the mod using the source code and not the release download, **remember to remove '-main' from the folder name for Cardsauce!** You may run into issues if it's not removed.
+**NOTE:** If you are downloading the mod using the source code and not the release download, **always remember to remove '-main' from the folder name for Cardsauce!** You may run into issues if it's not removed.

 ## Credits
 Created by **BarrierTrio/Gote** in collaboration with **Keku**